Inside Private Markets with Jordan Rothberg, IQ-EQ

 Hi Jordan, thanks for speaking with us, could you give us a quick summary of your role at IQ-EQ?

-I oversee the U.S. Fund Administration business at IQ-EQ which provides administration services to alternative asset managers in the closed ended fund space (e.g. private equity, real asset, venture capital, private credit and debt).
+I am Co-Head of the U.S. Private Equity Fund Administration business at IQ-EQ which provides administration services to alternative asset managers in the closed ended fund space (e.g. private equity, real asset, venture capital, private credit and debt).

 From a fund administration perspective, what are the biggest challenges you face when it comes to servicing clients with timely and accurate reporting?